mitch-thornton/kde-ad-wiener/README.md

 **"Kernel Density Estimation by Spectral Decomposition: Data-Driven Tapering and Superposition"** by Mitchell A. Thornton (Darwin Deason Institute for Cyber Security and Dept. of Electrical and Computer Engineering, Southern Methodist University).
+This paper is available at [arXiv](https://arxiv.org/abs/2606.15450).

-The compiled paper is distributed separately as `KDE_AD_Wiener_arXiv-v1.pdf`.
+The compiled paper is distributed separately here as `KDE_AD_Wiener_arXiv-v1.pdf`.
 This repository contains the scripts and the redistributable derived data only; it does not contain the manuscript source and does not build the document.